kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ### Non-Goals

 - **General-purpose field selection or opting out of other fields** (though the API design is intended to be extensible to support this in the future without a redesign).
-- **Opting out of fields in the request body of write operations** (this KEP only applies to dropping fields in API responses). `kube-controller-manager` and `kube-scheduler` already send objects without `managedFields` on PUT (due to informer transforms).
+- **Opting out of fields in the request body of write operations.** This KEP drops fields from API *responses* (including responses to write operations like PUT/POST/PATCH), not from request bodies. `kube-controller-manager` and `kube-scheduler` already send objects without `managedFields` on PUT (due to informer transforms).
 This is safe because the field manager falls back to the stored object's `managedFields` when the request has none.

 ## Proposal